Hoyasumii/bee-movie/README.md

 It's a common name.
 Next week...

-He looks like you and has a show and suspenders and col
+He looks like you and has a show and suspenders and colo